If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 You stop guessing.

-You stop assuming you cannot do things.
-You stop delaying decisions out of fear.
 You stop treating money as an unknowable force.

-You may still say no to things, but it will be a conscious no.
+But it will be a conscious no.

 That is the difference.